-During the fiscal year ended May 31, 2009, the Corporation, with the support of PCI-Perrault Consulting Inc., a compensation consulting firm, conducted a review of the Corporation's compensation policy based on the guidelines adopted pursuant to a comprehensive analysis conducted in fiscal year 2008.
-PCI-Perrault Consulting Inc. was hired by the Compensation Committee.
-The Corporation's compensation levels and practices were compared to those of twelve Canadian manufacturing companies (the "Comparative Group"), including companies that transform rare metals, with revenues and financial performance comparable to those of the Corporation, taking into consideration the size of the Corporation, the geographic markets in which it operates and the responsibilities of its executive officers.
-The Comparative Group is comprised of the following companies:
+During the fiscal year ended May 31, 2010, the Corporation, with the support of a compensation consulting firm hired by the Compensation Committee, conducted a review of the Corporation's compensation policy based on the guidelines adopted pursuant to a comprehensive analysis conducted in fiscal year 2008.
+The Corporation's compensation levels and practices were compared to those of sixteen Canadian manufacturing companies (the "Comparative Group"), including companies that transform rare metals, with revenues and financial performance comparable to those of the Corporation, taking into consideration the size of the Corporation, the geographic markets in which it operates and the responsibilities of its executive officers.
+The Comparative Group was comprised of the following companies:

 Comparative Group

 Adeptron Technologies Corporation

+Arise Technologies Corporation

 Ballard Power Systems Inc.

 Circa Enterprises Inc.

 Dynetek Industries Ltd.

 Firan Technology Group Corporation

+Garneau Inc.

 General Donlee Income Fund

 Hammond Manufacturing Company Limited

 Hydrogenics Corporation

 MOSAID Technologies Incorporated

 Neo Material Technologies Inc.

+Pacific Insights Electronics

+Roctest Limited

 Timminco Limited

 ZCL Composites Inc.